Overview

 The Social Studies Department has a well-established programme of field trips for each year group.
 Other excursions and visiting speakers are arranged on a class by class basis throughout the year.

 In S2 pupils work towards the John Muir Award.
-This is an Outdoor Learning project, run in partnership with the Science and PE Departments.
+This is an Outdoor Learning project, run in partnership with the PE Department.
 Here pupils get the opportunity to practise the field skills of map reading, observation, surveying and data collection.
 They also learn about protecting and conserving the environment and actively work with a Countryside Ranger to do so.

 Field Trips: